fictorial/redis-node-client/README.md

 This can get [a little wacky](http://github.com/fictorial/redis-node-client/blob/master/test/test.js#L1093-1097).
 I'm open to suggestions for improvement here.

+Note: for PUBSUB, you should use `subscribeTo` and `unsubscribeFrom` instead of the generated methods for Redis' `SUBSCRIBE` and `UNSUBSCRIBE` commands.
+See [this](http://github.com/fictorial/redis-node-client/blob/master/lib/redis-client.js#L682-694).

 ## Notes

 All commands/requests use the Redis *multi-bulk request* format which will be